whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

    1. Navigate to the "My Tales" page
    1. Confirm that the Tale is shown under "Currently Running"
    1. Select "View" on the Tale card
+   1. Confirm that "Interact" page is displayed
 1. Select "Stop" to end the Tale instance
    1. Confirm that the Tale has stopped
-   1. Confirm that the button has changed to Run
+   1. Confirm that the button has changed to Run Tale
-1. Navigate to Browse
+1. Navigate to "My Tales"
    1. Confirm that there are no Tales under "Currently Running"
    1. Select the "Run Tale" button on a Tale you own
-   1. After the instance is launched, navigate back to the Browse page
+   1. After the instance is launched, navigate back to the My Tales page
-   1. Try to delete the Tale (not instance)
-   1. Confirm you cannot select the delete button on the browse page
+   1. Confirm that you cannot select the delete button on the My Tales page
    1. Confirm that the "Run Tale" button has been replaced with "Stop Tale"
    1. Confirm that the Tale is shown at the top of the page under "Currently running"